FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 If you have never used docopt, it essentially uses command line usage text as a serialization format.
 To start we are going to define our usage.
 With that done we can declare the struct that will represent the deserialized command line arguments.
 Docopt uses a prefix scheme for flags vs sub-commands vs arguments, we want to have a field `arg_supports` that will be an optional string.
 Now we can actually get into the execution, first we pass the usage off to docopt and exit early if it fails to parse.
 Next we want to check if the caller provided the supports argument, if so we are just going to exit early with 0 which just says yes, we support this format.
 Once we are through that we can use the serde_json function deserialize_from to both read stdin and also serialize it into a tuple with a context first and the book second.
 Now that we have those two items we are going to pass them along to the function preprocess.

-For this preprocessor, we are going loop over all of the sections and any chapters we find and update the contents of those to replace any "WASM"s with "Wasm"s.
-After we update all of those we are going to use the serde_json function `serialize_to` to serialize this book to json and write that to stdout.
+For this preprocessor, we are going loop over all of the sections in the book and any chapters we find and update the contents of those to replace any "WASM"s with "Wasm"s returning the updated book.
+We are going to use the serde_json function `serialize_to` to serialize the returned book to json and write that to stdout.
 As you can see, this is both a powerful system but also one that requires plugin developers to know quite a bit about how everything works.
 After building a [preprocessor](https://github.com/FreeMasen/mdbook-presentation-preprocessor) myself and then hearing about wasmer-runtime it seemed like a perfect opportunity to make this whole thing easier.

 If we wanted to test our first example out we would need mdbook installed and an actual book to run it against.
 To install mdbook, [you have a few options](https://github.com/FreeMasen/wasmer-plugin) but for this example we will use `cargo install mdbook`.
 With that installed we can create a book with the following.